sidharthsajith/Llama-Hindi-Tokeniser/README.md

 # How to use this Tokeniser
 1) Download `special_tokens_map.json`, `tokenizer.model` and `tokenizer_config.json` to a folder.
-2) Create your Notebook in the parent directory and use this code below to use the tokeniser to finetune a new Llama 2 model using a dataset or something else
+2) Create your Notebook in the parent directory and use this code below to use the tokeniser
 ```python
 from transformers import LlamaForCausalLM, LlamaTokenizer